Learn something new every day More Info... by email

 A large part of a law clerk’s job is related to research and analysis.
 She is frequently directed to find and peruse legal documents to verify facts and case law and assess related causes of action.
 To compile drafts of arguments or briefs for review and acceptance, she is regularly required by an attorney to investigate and evaluate case law.

 Another significant job requirement for a law clerk focuses on preparing, filing and delivering documents, petitions and pleadings.
 This often includes writing correspondence regarding cases and preparing related affidavits.
-A law clerk regularly delivers subpoenas to witnesses and copies of pleas to opposing counsel.
+He or she regularly delivers subpoenas to witnesses and copies of pleas to opposing counsel.

 In cases involving real property issues, a law clerk is often directed to prepare real estate closing statements and help in facilitating the closing process.
 She is commonly asked to aid in the real estate planning process.
 This frequently requires taking an inventory of real and personal property and having it appraised.
 Reviewing forfeiture papers and related pleas are also regularly required job functions.

-Other duties generally assigned to law clerks include arranging transportation and lodging for non-local jurors and witnesses and interviewing them utilizing a prescribed list of questions.
+Other duties generally assigned to people in this position include arranging transportation and lodging for non-local jurors and witnesses and interviewing them utilizing a prescribed list of questions.
 Arbitration may be necessary in some cases, and a law clerk is normally authorized to conduct these negotiating sessions.
 This may require a review of police reports and witness statements.

 Extensive drafting and filing of court documents and supporting papers often make up a large part of a law clerk’s workday.
 The clerk is traditionally given the most tedious tasks or is assigned jobs the attorney or judge for whom she works find the most boring.
 As depicted in many fiction and non-fiction accounts of law clerks, performing these tasks is often perceived as a rite of passage required of all aspiring lawyers.